 Employer-sponsored, tax-deferred retirement plans like 401(k)s and 403(b)s have rules about when you can access your funds.
 As a general rule, if you withdraw funds before age 59 ½, you’ll trigger an IRS tax penalty of 10%.
 The good news is that there’s a way to take your distributions a few years early without incurring this penalty.
 This is known as the rule of 55.
 If you’re contemplating early retirement, you should know how the rule of 55 works.
-If you have retirement planning questions, consider talking to a financial advisor.
+If you have retirement planning questions, consider talking to a financial advisor who can help you create and manage your long-term financial plan.

 What Is the Rule of 55?